BRaVa-genetics/universal-saige/walkthrough/walkthrough.md

 mkdir out in
 ```

-For this walkthrough we will be running step 0 with genotype plinks.
+For this walkthrough we will be running step 0 with genotype plink files. sample_ids.txt is a file with newline seperated sample IDs.
 NOTE: Docker and Singularity require all input files to be within one directory that must not contain any linked files (so no `ln -s` your input files into your dir).
 Currently my directory looks like: